Film watched: Soultaker

 - Darker and Edgier: The Bots' "alternate ending."

-- Ensemble Darkhorse: In-Universe, Mike and the bots take a lot more interest in the bus than in the protagonists or the movie in general.
+- Ensemble Darkhorse: In-Universe, Mike and the bots take a lot more interest in the nuns getting on the bus than in the protagonists or the movie in general.

 Mike: Hey, what's goin' on?